irenekarijadi/CEEMDAN-EWT-LSTM/README.md

 ## Description of File
 Non-python file
-* Dataset - This folder includes all dataset used in this study
+* Dataset - This folder includes all datasets used in this study
 * Figures - This folder includes all generated figures to be used in reporting
 * README.md - The README file for using this code
 * License - The License file